inverted-hat/pixelWhoLostLegions/questions.md

 	* 13 times
 	* 8 times
 	* *12 times*
-* Which Baker played the 6th Doctor?
+* Which Baker played the sixth Doctor?
 	* *Colin*
 	* Tom
 	* Bob
-* Who was a companion of the 10th Doctor?
+* Who is a companion of the tenth Doctor?
 	* Bill
 	* Clara
 	* *Martha*